I hardly need detail the uses of braids! Whether want to braid long

 for articles if you're interested in the issue.

 A variant of ribbon braiding produces the Parallel Braid.
-If you

 keep the hair in two tight columns, and braid the ribbon around them